wjabrac/agent-mono/docs/quickstart.md

 This guide shows how to try the experimental agent runtime.
 For an overview of the architecture and features, see the [README](../README.md).

+The agent now maintains a persistent vector memory backed by ChromaDB so context is reused across sessions.

 ## Installation

 ```bash